 Wildlife fencing was one of several key mitigations identified by Golder during initial discussions with QPD and the Town about alternatives and modifications to the Project to limit or remove impacts.
 Fencing was also discussed in community conversations and stakeholder specific conversations led by QPD to address concerns about negative human-wildlife interactions, in developed areas and in wildlife corridors.
 Stakeholder engagement regarding wildlife fencing was substantial.
-The reasons for including wildlife fencing as a mitigation and the engagement undertaken to address it is therefore summarized here.
+The reasons for including wildlife fencing as a mitigation and the engagement undertaken to address it is therefore summarized in this section.

 Negative human wildlife interactions represent interactions between people and wildlife that span a continuum ranging from mild interactions (e.g., observing wildlife in a place where they are not welcome) to severe interactions (e.g., an attack on a person or a pet).
-From the perspective of wildlife populations, the problem with negative human wildlife interactions at any point in the continuum arises when wildlife managers need to apply aversive conditioning or remove wildlife to protect people.
-Wildlife fencing can be a part of the solution to this problem.
+From the perspective of wildlife populations, the problem with negative human wildlife interactions at any point in the continuum arises when wildlife managers need to remove wildlife to protect people.
+Wildlife fencing can be an important part of the solution to this problem.

 Wildlife fencing strategies are not new; for example, the approved 2004 Resort Centre ASP and approved Stewart Creek ASP recommended forms of fencing, or review of fencing, as potentially effective mitigation to mitigate effects on wildlife use of corridors.
 Parks Canada Agency has long recognized the need to separate wildlife and people in the mountain parks and has used a variety of fencing types to provide necessary separation.
-Examples include the Sulphur Mountain wildlife corridor fence, Trans-Canada Highway fencing, permanent and temporary electric fencing at the Lake Louise campground and the lodges at the Lake Louise Ski Hill.
+Examples include the Sulphur Mountain wildlife corridor fence, TransCanada Highway fencing, permanent and temporary electric fencing at the Lake Louise campground and the lodges at the Lake Louise Ski Hill.
 A variety of forms of fencing were considered as possible solutions, including different types of fencing and partial fencing; these are discussed in Section 5.5.4.

-Ultimately, a 2.5 m high page wire fence with a buried apron similar to those found on the Trans-Canada Highway was identified as part of the solution to mitigate the likely effects of the Project on wildlife.
-Although fencing in the form proposed in this EIS has not previously been applied to residential developments in the Bow Valley, it is commonly used to reduce wildlife mortality on highways, and has been applied to residential developments elsewhere.
-For example, in Jackson, Wyoming, wildlife fencing and supplemental feeding are used as mitigation to reduce human wildlife conflict associated with bison and elk.
+Ultimately, a page wire fence, approximately 2.5 m in height with a buried apron similar to those found on the TransCanada Highway was identified as part of the solution to mitigate the likely effects of the proposed Project on wildlife.
+Although fencing in the form proposed in this EIS has not previously been applied to residential developments in the Bow Valley, it is commonly used to reduce wildlife mortality on highways, has been used in Banff and Jasper townsites to keep wildlife out of playgrounds and school property and has been applied to residential developments elsewhere.
+For example, in Jackson, Wyoming, wildlife fencing and supplemental feeding are used as mitigations to reduce human wildlife conflict associated with bison and elk in the town.